tuhinhussain1995/Django-Web-Application-Social-Organization-Management-System-/README.md

-# Java-Data-Structures
+# Social Organization Management System

-# Motivation Group
+# Non-Profit
 ### This is a Django Dynamic Ecommerce Web Based Application that is created to manage a social organization money and blood donation records.
 <br/>